mfactory-osaka/ESPTimeCast/README.md

 &nbsp;
 ## 🛡️ Branding & Visual Policy

-ESPTimeCast™ is an open-source project, but its **name, logo, and visual identity are protected**.
+ESPTimeCast™ is source-available for personal, non-commercial use only and its **name, logo, and visual identity are protected**.

 #### ✅ You are welcome to:
 - Build and sell compatible hardware